Active Learning of Driving Scenario Trajectories: Experimental Studies

 \section{Experimental Studies}

-Here, we investigate the different components of the proposed framework for active learning of the AD trajectories: embedding, query strategy, classifier and class distribution.
-The embeddings used are mTSNE, RAE and VRAE combined with SVM or NN classification models.
+In this section, we investigate the different components of the proposed framework for active learning of the AD trajectories: embedding, query strategy, classifier and class distribution.
+The embeddings used are mTSNE, RAE and VRAE combined with the SVM or NN classification models.
 We consider three query strategies, random, margin and entropy.
 The class distributions studied are balanced classes, 10\% and 5\% cut ins.
-The results are averaged over 10 runs and the faded colored lines represent the variance.
+In order to validate the results, all experiments are averaged over 10 runs and the faded colored lines represent the variance.
 We use the F1 score as the evaluation metric, since it is suitable for data with imbalanced classes.
-Unknown class detection is performed using the dataset with 10\% cut ins, regarding cut in as the unknown class.
+The F1 score is the harmonic mean between precision and recall, and is one of the most commonly used metrics.
+Unknown class detection is performed using the dataset with 10\% cut ins, regarding the cut in class as the unknown class.